Kaopiz Logo

 Sustainable technology, also known as green technology, focuses on developing eco-friendly innovations that reduce environmental impact while promoting economic growth.
 These technologies support renewable energy, waste reduction, energy efficiency, and sustainable resource management, helping businesses meet Corporate Social Responsibility (CSR) goals and regulatory requirements.

-The global green technology and sustainability market was valued at $14.3 billion in 2022 and is expected to grow at a CAGR of over 19.5% between 2023 and 2032.
-Increasing awareness of environmental issues and the growing emphasis on sustainable business practices are key drivers behind this growth.
+The global green technology and sustainability market was valued at $25.44 billion in 2025 and is expected to reach $140.03 billion by 2034, growing at a CAGR of 20.70% over the forecast period.

 Notable Examples: